What is a Mission?

 There are a few ways.
 First is with a clean slate, click on “Plan Missions” in the sidebar.
 There, you can click “+ Create Mission”.
 Name and describe your Mission, choose a date to start or your desired completion date, and then choose a motion to start with.
 Remember, you can change all of this later!
 It’s just to get you started.

-You can also try our Quick Start Templates, which represent best practice for the most common Missions in the verticals that benefit the most from Bipronum, such as legal, marketing, and real estate.
+You can also try our Quick Start Templates, which represent best practice for the most common Missions for those people that benefit the most from Hi-flier, such as consulting, business development, and learning.
 Like all Missions, they can be customized for your needs.
 These templates already have all the motions, roles, instructions and days to complete, so they’re ready to go and should be great starting points.

 What is the status of my Mission?

-When you create a Mission, it starts as a draft.
-Every change you make is automatically saved but no one else will see it or be invited to participate until you click “Start” in the header section of your Mission.
+When you create a Mission, it starts as a draft, or planned Mission, and it’s for you to model and change as you wish.
+Every change you make is automatically saved but no one else will see it or be invited to participate until you click the “Start” button to the left of your Mission.

-As soon as you’ve assigned all people to the roles and filled in all the dates, you’ll be able to start your Mission.
+There is an automatic check that only fully designed Missions are shared.
+As such, you need to assign people to all roles and fill in all dates.
+This is usually super fast based on starter templates.
+Then the start button will turn from grey to Cali-blue and you’ll be able to initiate your Mission.
 You can also do it later.
 Just keep in mind that you’re the only one who can start the Mission.

-When you do, the Mission will be active, and everyone will receive an email invite.
+When you do, the Mission will be active, and everyone will receive an email saying they have been added.
 They will be able to see the entire Mission, unless you make certain motions private, and receive important alerts about it.

 Why do I need to create a timeline for my Mission?